There is a great deal of unmapped country within us...

 No, but a superbill can be provided upon request upon completion of services, which you may submit to your insurance provider.
 The superbill outlines dates of service, hours spent, and total payment collected.

 MY CHILD WAS PREVIOUSLY TESTED AT SCHOOL.
-IS THAT THE SAME THING?
+IS THIS THE SAME THING?

 No. School IEP testing, called a psychoeducational assessment ("psycho-ed"), is restricted in scope because it is limited to your child's functioning at school.
 The scope of the psychoeducational assessment is to determine whether your child may qualify for accommodations under an Individualized Education Plan (IEP).
 In order to qualify for an IEP, a school psychologist must show that a student is not accessing the necessary curriculum due to one or more included problem areas (e.g. attention, autistic-like behaviors, emotional difficulty).
 However, a school psychologist is not able to provide diagnoses or administer the full scope of testing materials available to a clinical psychologist.
 In contrast, a comprehensive evaluation is able to provide rich data about your child's relational, emotional, cognitive, and educational functioning, regardless of whether the findings are related to school or not.
 Additionally, the recommendations provided are not solely regarding school, but will also include recommendations for treatment, community functioning, and parenting/home life.

-MY CHILD WAS PREVIOUSLY TESTED AT THE REGIONAL CENTER; IS THAT THE SAME THING?
+MY CHILD WAS PREVIOUSLY TESTED AT THE REGIONAL CENTER.
+IS THIS THE SAME THING?

+Not quite.
 The Regional Center assesses for developmental delays such as Autism, as well as for cognitive impairments such as Intellectual Disability.
-Your child was likely administered some of the same instruments that Dr. Vaudrey might use.
-It is recommended to review the Regional Center report together with Dr. Vaudrey prior to initiating testing, to determine A) how recently the Regional Center testing was done and B) Whether your current referral questions can be answered by the testing your child already had.
+Your child was likely administered some of the same instruments that we use.
+It is recommended to review the Regional Center report together with us prior to initiating testing, to determine A) how recently the Regional Center testing was done and B) Whether your current referral questions can be answered by the testing your child already had.

 HOW CAN I PREPARE MY CHILD FOR THEIR APPOINTMENT?